FISCAR - Keeping the Spirit of 1950s Sports Car Racing Alive

 Justin Beckett takes the C-Type Jaguar back into the race.
 Photo - JT

 As Rory Tollett pressed on, Adrian King brought the AC Ace Bristol in for his pit stop at the end of lap 11, and he was followed some seconds behind by a couple of the other frontrunners – Andrew Mitchell handing his Lotus Elite over to Mark Morgan, and solo driver, Neil Burnside in the MGA Twin Cam.
 A little while later Nicola Burnside also brought her MGA Twin Cam in to hand over to Chris Wilks.
 At the end of the following lap 12, Rory headed for the pits and this is where it all became a bit busy in the pit lane as Jeremy Woods (Triumph Italia), the Cawley/Groves Lotus Elite, Mark Hoble (Morgan +4) the Winchester/Cobb Lotus 7 and Shaun Bromley (MGA) all took their stops at this time.
-The race order was, as usual, pretty jumbled at this phase of the race, but most of the field had now completed their mandatory stops with almost half the race still ahead of them, leaving just a couple of late stoppers outstanding.
+The race order was, as usual, pretty jumbled at this phase of the race, but most of the field had now completed their mandatory stops with almost half the race still ahead of them, leaving just a trio of late stoppers outstanding.

 David Cottingham, the car’s owner, times down the stop for the ACAce Bristol driven by Adrian King.
 Photo - JT